MatiasSpirilis/MatiasSpirilis/README.md

 - 👋 Hi, I’m @MatiasSpirilis
 - 👀 I’m interested in programming!!
 I like frontend :)
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on any front project!
 - 📫 How to reach me [...](https://www.linkedin.com/in/matias-spirilis/)